Alignak-monitoring/alignak-doc/source/03_how_it_work/03_environment_variables.rst

         defaults to '%Y-%m-%d %H:%M:%S'
         date is UTC
         if configured as an empty string, the date will be output as a UTC timestamp

+.. warning:: storing the internal metrics to a file is really verbose!
+Use this feature with much caution and only for developement or tests purpose.

+When the Alignak :ref:`inner metrics module <alignak_features/inner_modules>`_ is enabled, some more environment variables may be used to configure the module.
+The value in these variables takes precedence on the Alignak configuration of the module:

+    ``ALIGNAK_HOSTS_STATS_FILE``
+        writes the metrics in append mode in the file which full path name is defined in the variable

 Alignak events log